 The scope of economics, which mainly focuses on the studies of the use of scarce resources to meet human needs, has expanded its coverage from analyses of the economic behavior of individuals and firms to the analysis of the economic behavior of countries and international institutions.
 Economic behavior has become a subject that requires analysis at the global level due to the rapid development of information and communication technologies in the 1990s.
-Companies operating at the global level prepare their strategies with optimization at the global level.
-This reduces the constraints imposed on the national level of economic behavior and requires a global structure that allows for the free movement of goods and services, as well as factors of production such as capital and labor.
-Although the global crisis of 2008 has some consequences that will cause the effects of nation-states on economic behavior to rise again, economic globalization is continuing.
+In addition, companies operating at the worldwide level prepare their strategies with optimization at the global level.
+This reduces the constraints imposed on the national level of economic behavior and requires a global structure that allows for the free movement of goods and services and factors of production such as capital and labor.
+Although the worldwide crisis of 2008 has some consequences that will cause the effects of nation-states on economic behavior to rise again, economic globalization is continuing.

 These developments at the global level have increased the importance of economics as a science.
-The analysis of labor, money, and capital markets and developments in goods and services markets, as well as the interaction between these markets, is of vital importance in understanding the policies that need to be developed at the national and global levels.
+The analysis of labor, money, and capital markets and products in goods and services markets, as well as the interaction between these markets, is vital in understanding the policies that need to be developed at the national and global levels.
 In this respect, universities have a significant role.
 The rising of human resources with knowledge and experience of basic concepts of economy, methods of analysis, and economic policies will contribute to the sustainable development of the countries and the continuation of their competitive advantages.
-It is possible to improve human resource potential in this area through graduate programs.
+Moreover, it is possible to improve human resource potential in this area through graduate programs.

 Visit the MA Programs Application Requirements page.

 Visit the department page for Teaching Staff.

 This graduate-level course provides guided reading, research, expert discussions, and workshops in economics.
 The system heavily relies on the invited speakers' presenting their academic work in the seminar sessions.